flebbis/Implementing-a-new-programming-language/docs/language.md

-﻿# The FIKA Language
+﻿# The Fika Language

-FIKA is a modern programming language designed to make low-level concepts more accessible through a simple and readable syntax.
+Fika is a modern programming language designed to make low-level concepts more accessible through a simple and readable syntax.
 It combines a clean, minimal design with a strong type system and interactive tooling such as live compilation and type inference feedback.

 The language is particularly focused on education, allowing users to understand how high-level code maps to lower-level representations.

 ## Basic Code Example
-The following example demonstrates the basic syntax of FIKA, including variable declaration, function definition, and the use of a `do` loop to repeat an action multiple times.
+The following example demonstrates the basic syntax of Fika, including variable declaration, function definition, and the use of a `do` loop to repeat an action multiple times.
 The types of variables and expressions are inferred automatically by the language, providing immediate feedback on the types being used.
 ```
 x = 5